aepfelchen/aepfelchen.github.io/README.md

 ### Gwanghun Park

-I received my bachelor's and master's degrees in German Language and Literature at the Pusan ​​National University and recently completed my second master's degree in Cultural Data Studies at the Philipps University of Marburg.
-My recent areas of interest are network theory and quantitative analysis of texts.
+I received my bachelor's and master's degrees in German Studies at the Pusan ​​National University and completed my second master's degree in Cultural Data Studies at the Philipps University of Marburg.
+Most recently, I worked at the Chair of Computational Humanities at the University of Passau.
+My recent areas of interest are network and information theory, natural language processing (NLP), and discourse analysis.

 ### Maike Park